3.6 Basic Electricity, Electronics, and Field Vocabulary

 Key Takeaways

-• Good troubleshooting separates the observed symptom from the electrical cause and the documentation consequence.
+• Good troubleshooting separates the observed symptom from the electrical cause from the documentation consequence.

 Basic Electricity, Electronics, and Field Vocabulary

-NICET Fire Alarm Systems technical areas include basic electricity and electronics.
-You do not need to become an electrical engineer to answer technician-level questions, but you must know enough to read a meter, understand a circuit symptom, and choose the next field step.
-Terms such as voltage, current, resistance, continuity, polarity, and ground fault appear because fire alarm work is low-voltage life-safety work with supervised pathways.
+NICET FAS technical areas include basic electricity and electronics.
+You need not be an electrical engineer, but you must read a meter, understand a circuit symptom, and choose the next field step.
+Fire alarm work is low-voltage, supervised, life-safety work, so voltage, current, resistance, continuity, polarity, and ground fault appear throughout.

-Voltage is electrical pressure between two points.
-Current is the flow of charge through a circuit.
-Resistance opposes current flow.
-Continuity means a path exists, but continuity alone does not prove a circuit is correctly wired, supervised, powered, or programmed.
-Polarity matters for many devices and circuits.
-A ground fault means an unintended connection exists between a conductor and ground or grounded metal.
+Voltage (V) is electrical pressure between two points.
+Current (I) is the flow of charge.
+Resistance (R) opposes current.
+They tie together through Ohm's Law, V = I x R, and power, P = V x I. These let you predict voltage drop on a NAC, current draw on a circuit, and battery amp-hour demand.
+Continuity means a path exists — but continuity alone never proves the circuit is correctly wired, supervised, powered, or programmed.
+Polarity matters for polarized devices and DC NACs.
+A ground fault is an unintended connection between a conductor and ground or grounded metal, reported as trouble.

 TermExam-prep meaningCommon field mistake

-CurrentAmount of electrical flow used by connected devicesAdding devices without checking circuit capacity
+CurrentElectrical flow drawn by connected devicesAdding devices without checking circuit capacity

 ResistanceOpposition to current flowTreating unexpected resistance as a device failure only

-PolarityPositive and negative orientation where requiredReversing conductors on polarized devices
+PolarityPositive/negative orientation where requiredReversing conductors on a polarized appliance

-Ground faultUnwanted path to groundLooking only at end devices and ignoring damaged cable or boxes
+Ground faultUnwanted path to groundChecking only end devices, ignoring damaged cable/boxes

-AddressUnique identification in an addressable systemDuplicated or wrong address causing confusing point reports
+AddressUnique identity of one point on an SLCDuplicated or wrong address causing confusing reports

-ZoneGrouping or area used for reporting or controlConfusing physical area with addressable point identity
+ZoneReporting/control grouping of one or more pointsConfusing physical area with addressable point identity

 Applied NICET FAS scenario guidance

-A technician sees intermittent trouble on a signaling line circuit after ceiling work by another trade.
-The drawing shows the correct device count, but the trouble appears when ceiling tiles are moved.
-A strong NICET answer checks for damaged cable, loose terminations, shorts to metal, incorrect shielding or grounding practice where applicable, and updated documentation after repair.
-The symptom is electronic, but the cause may be mechanical job-site damage.
+A technician sees intermittent SLC trouble after another trade did ceiling work.
+The drawing shows the correct device count, but trouble appears when tiles are moved.
+A strong answer checks for damaged cable, loose terminations, shorts to metal/ground, correct shielding/grounding practice where applicable, and updated documentation after repair.
+The symptom is electronic, but the cause is mechanical job-site damage.

-This vocabulary also helps with exam exhibits.
+This vocabulary also unlocks exhibits.
 A riser may show an SLC, NAC, remote power supply, monitor module, control module, annunciator, and initiating devices.
-If you cannot name which items are inputs, outputs, control equipment, power equipment, or pathways, a simple exhibit can become confusing.
-Before the exam, practice redrawing a small system and labeling each piece by function.
+If you cannot label which items are inputs, outputs, control equipment, power, or pathways, a simple exhibit becomes confusing.
+Practice redrawing a small system and labeling each piece by function and signal class.

 Exam trap

-The common trap is overvaluing one meter reading.
-A continuity tone does not prove correct polarity, proper supervision, correct address, valid programming, or acceptable voltage under load.
-Another trap is mixing up address and zone.
-An address identifies a specific point or module in an addressable system, while a zone is a grouping or reporting concept that may contain many points.
+The common trap is overvaluing one meter reading: a continuity tone does not prove correct polarity, valid supervision, the right address, good programming, or acceptable voltage under load.
+Another is mixing up address and zone.

 Test Your Knowledge